 Jesus said that “Whoever seeks to preserve his life will lose it, but whoever loses his life will keep it” 8.
 Self-preservation seems very logical.
 It doesn’t seem wrong to make life choices that simply have our best interest in mind.
 Yet, Jesus warns that following this basic instinct will cause us to miss the life he calls us to.
 Again, we need a revelation of the treasure in order to be delivered from the trap of self-preservation.

 Jesus warned that the way that leads to life is hard, and few find it 9.
 He also warned that it’s hard to enter into the kingdom of God 9.
 Are we listening to what Jesus said?
 He said the path he calls us to walk is hard.
-But if our default response, to the Biblical challenges of following Christ, is to look for a more reasonable approach, then we have already comprised the call, we are looking for an easier path that will fall short of the amazing life God has prepared for us 11.
+But if our default response to the Biblical challenges of following Christ, is to look for a more reasonable approach, then we have already compromised the call, we are looking for an easier path that will fall short of the amazing life God has prepared for us 11.
 It’s disturbing how we guard what is inferior and temporary, at the expense of what is superior and eternal 12.